-Finally, we should not overlook the impact of viral-induced digestive tract damage, loss of integrity and release of an "inflammatory soup" on infection, resulting in sensitization of vagal afferents via receptors for diverse agents including cytokines, prostaglandins, amines and purines.
+Finally, we should not overlook the impact of viral-induced digestive tract damage, loss of integrity, and release of an "inflammatory soup" on infection, resulting in sensitization of vagal afferents via receptors for diverse agents including cytokines, prostaglandins, amines, and purines.
 There is limited mechanistic data on cytokine-induced emesis.
-One study in the cat showed that intramuscular injections of IL-2 induced emesis after the area postrema was ablated, providing indirect evidence for a peripheral action, but in rat area postrema cells IL-1 $\beta$ increased Ca++ influx.
-A more recent study of the cytokine GDF15 favours a central action.
+One study in the cat showed that intramuscular injections of IL-2-induced emesis after the area postrema was ablated, providing indirect evidence for a peripheral action, but in rat area postrema cells IL-1 $\beta$ increased Ca++ influx.
+A more recent study of the cytokine growth differentiation factor 15 favors a central action.
 Activation of prostanoid receptors on vagal nerve terminals represents an additional pathway shown to induce vomiting.

-An observation of potential therapeutic relevance comes from a study with the $NK_1$ receptor antagonist aprepitant in patients with $HIV^{76}$ . $NK_1$ antagonists are used to treat cancer chemotherapy-induced emesis by both central and peripheral actions with interactions between the 5-HT3 and the $NK_1$ receptor.
-In HIV patients, aprepitant administered over 2 weeks reduced plasma concentrations of cytokines (G-CSF, IL-6, IL-8, TNF $\alpha$ ) with in vitro and pre-clinical studies in non-human primates providing additional evidence for anti-retroviral and anti-inflammatory effects.
-Overall, this combination of actions of aprepitant together with the anti-emetic activity may make the drug worthy of investigation in COVID-19 patients particularly as aerosolised vomit is a viral vector.
+An observation of potential therapeutic relevance comes from a study with the NK1 receptor antagonist aprepitant in patients with HIV.
+NK1 antagonists are used to treat cancer chemotherapy-induced emesis by both central and peripheral actions with interactions between the 5-HT3 and the NK1 receptor.
+In HIV patients, aprepitant administered over 2 weeks reduced plasma concentrations of cytokines (G-CSF, IL-6, IL-8, and TNFa) with in vitro and preclinical studies in nonhuman primates providing additional evidence for antiretroviral and anti-inflammatory effects.
+Overall, this combination of actions of aprepitant together with the anti-emetic activity may make the drug worthy of investigation in COVID-19 patients particularly as aerosolized vomit is a viral vector.

-Further studies are required to investigate the presence of ACE2 and TMPRSS2 in the various sub-populations of EEC cells (particularly EC cells).
-Additionally, it should be noted that many of the GI hormones capable of inducing nausea and vomiting can also reduce appetite and food intake (e.g. CCK, GLP-1) by acting on the area postrema and hypothalamic circumventricular organs, so may also relate to the appetite suppression reported on admission in a few studies, but at a relatively high incidence.
+Further studies are required to investigate the presence of ACE2 and TMPRSS2 in the various subpopulations of EEC cells (particularly EC cells).
+Additionally, it should be noted that many of the GI hormones capable of inducing nausea and vomiting can also reduce appetite and food intake (e.g. CCK and glucagon like-1 peptide) by acting on the area postrema and hypothalamic circumventricular organs, so may also relate to the appetite suppression reported on admission in a few studies, but at a relatively high incidence.

-Finally, although attention has focused on the intestinal epithelium the early human studies reported the presence of ACE2 in the smooth muscle cells of the muscularis mucosa and muscularis propria, and the vascular smooth muscle and endothelium in the stomach, small intestine and colon.
-This does not necessarily mean that SARS-CoV-2 gains entry into the muscle cells as additional binding to a chemokine co-receptor may be needed.
-Nevertheless, further studies are needed to assess whether actions of SARS-CoV-2 on GI smooth muscle could be involved in the pathophysiology of GI symptoms.
+Finally, although attention has focused on the intestinal epithelium, the early human studies reported the presence of ACE2 in the smooth muscle cells of the muscularis mucosa and muscularis propria and the vascular smooth muscle and endothelium in the stomach, small intestine, and colon.
+This does not necessarily mean that SARS-CoV-2 gains entry into the muscle cells as additional binding to a chemokine coreceptor may be needed.
+Nevertheless, further studies are needed to assess whether actions of

+SARS-CoV-2 on GI smooth muscle could be involved in the pathophysiology of GI symptoms.
 The presence of ACE2 (and TMPRSS2) in these locations requires study using current molecular techniques and functional studies using in vitro pharmacological models to assess whether actions of SARS-CoV-2 on GI smooth muscle could be involved in symptom generation.
-For example, changes in GI motility may be involved in COVID-19 diarrhoea, described more as an increase in stool frequency rather than liquidity so may not be (completely) of epithelial origin.
+For example, changes in GI motility may be involved in COVID-19 diarrhea, described more as an increase in stool frequency rather than liquidity so may not be (completely) of epithelial origin.